brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 28 bht.md

 # Ephesians 4:28 Commentary Help Text

 ## BHT:
-Let the person who used to steal from others cease their dishonest actions and instead engage in honest labor.
-By working diligently with their own hands, they can not only provide for themselves but also have something to share with those in need.
-This transformation from a thief to a hardworking individual who gives generously is a clear example of how the gospel calls for a change in our behavior and urges us to prioritize the well-being of others over our own desires.
+Those who once engaged in theft or fraudulent behavior are urged to cease such actions.
+The transition from a life of dishonesty to one of integrity involves actively participating in productive and honorable work.
+By toiling diligently with their own hands, individuals not only support themselves but also acquire resources to share with those in need.
+This passage emphasizes the moral responsibility of Christians to live in a manner that benefits others, rather than exploiting or taking advantage of them.
+It encourages a shift from self-centeredness to compassion and generosity, cultivating a community characterized by righteousness and mutual care.

 ## Choicest Commentary Quotes:
 ### Henry Alford: